saadidhia/W3schoolTemplateToReactTemplate/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]

+This project, it was just to refresh my skills in ReactJs, I have choose html/css template from w3School web site and convert it to ReactJs template : divide it into components.

+I use Jest and Enzyme to test my application .

 ## Available Scripts